 We go where other study abroad programs don’t.
-Whether trekking in the snow-capped peaks of the Andes or drinking chai on the train to Rajasthan, we take students to places seldom visited by tourists.
+Whether trekking in the snow-capped peaks of the Andes or drinking chai every day in Patan, Nepal, we take students to places seldom visited by tourists.
 Our programs strive to balance experiences in both urban and rural environments, most commonly by integrating a long homestay in a semi-urban program base and a shorter homestay in a more remote region of the host country.
 In addition to time spent in homestay communities, we embed group travel experiences into our curriculum.
 These experiences go far beyond simple excursions as we explore communities with whom we have developed deep relationships, often in remote locations, and facilitate place-based learning every step of the way.

 Our Small Groups

 We limit our programs to just 12 students.
 In keeping our cohorts small we can move more fluidly through and with lower impact on communities.
 Our instructors and faculty travel with the student group and attend to program safety and quality.
 Field staff are invested in establishing strong mentor relationships with students.
 This mentorship and small group experience supports students as they deepen regional knowledge, cultivate self-awareness, develop greater language competence, hone leadership skills, and make meaning out of experiences abroad.